kevinliang43/MOC_Reporting/README.md

 Layer 1 consists of the "real services" on the MOC that are responsible for providing the MOC's Virtualization Services.
 OpenStack is the keystone element here.
 Layer 2 will be implemented during the course of this project.
-It will be responsible for using the interfaces provided by the services in Layer 1 to aggregate data and providing an API to the Layer 3 services.
+It will be responsible for using the interfaces provided by the services in Layer 1 to collect, aggregate and store data and provide an API to the Layer 3 services.
+Layer 2 will also provide functionality to dump data store into an intermediary raw format in the form of CSV dumps.
 Proof-of-Concept demonstration applications at Layer 3 will be developed to showcase the ability of the Layer 2 aggregation system.

+#### Design Implications and Discussion

+Below is a description of system components that are being used to implement the features:

+ - PostgreSQL DBMS: Database
+ - Perl : Data Collection
+ - Python : Building data dump utilities
+     - Psycopg2 library: PostgreSQL connection management
+ - R : Business Analytics and Report Generation
+ - Openstack: Open source VM federation management
+ - Openshift: Open source containerization software

+ The finished system will be deployed on MOC VMs.

-## Acceptance criteria
+## Minimum Acceptance Criteria
  1. The system must be able to both generate a human readable report summarizing OpenStack usage and dump across Institutions, Projects, and Users.
  2. The system creates intermediate CSV files that represent the state of the database tables from a current period of time and be stored on MOC servers.
- 3. Data collection, storing into databases, and saved as CSV files will be automated.
+ 3. Openstack data collection, storing into databases, and saving as CSV files will be automated.

+## Reach Acceptance Criteria
+ 1. The system must be able to both generate a human readable report summarizing Openshift usage and dump across Institutions, Projects, and Users.
+ 2. The system must be able to both generate a human readable report summarizing Ceph usage and dump across Institutions, Projects, and Users.
+ 3. The system must be able to both generate a human readable report summarizing Zabbix usage and dump across Institutions, Projects, and Users.
+ 4. The system will have automated data quality and consistency checks.
+ 5. Openshift, Ceph and Zabbix usage data collection, storing into databases, and saving as CSV files will be automated.

 ## Release Planning